kiwicom/orbit/.github/contributing.md

 # Testing

 Run `yarn test-ci` to perform the same automatic checks as the CI server.
-You can also run these checks separately:
+You can also run some of these checks separately:

-- `yarn flow` - static type check
+- `yarn flow` - Flow check
-- `yarn eslint:check` - ESLint, some warnings can be fixed automatically with `yarn eslint:check --fix`
+- `yarn tsc` - TypeScript check
+- `yarn eslint .` - ESLint check
 - `yarn test` - run all Jest tests